juba13/superset-embedding-example-code/README.md

 # Superset Embedding Example

-This project demonstrates how to embed an Apache Superset dashboard into a Node.js Express application using guest tokens.
-Follow the steps below to configure Superset, update the code with your credentials, and run the application.
+This project demonstrates how to embed an Apache Superset dashboard into an Express application.
+It includes a route for generating HTML that embeds the dashboard

+If the CDN is unavailable, you can download the latest SDK from [@superset-ui/embedded-sdk](https://www.npmjs.com/package/@superset-ui/embedded-sdk) and store it in your project's public directory.
+This ensures that your dashboard embedding will still work properly.

 ## Prerequisites